Here’s some helpful information to help you plan your visit to Fiji. From Climate information, Time Zones, Religion and Taxes.

 The temperatureWe have two seasons: warm and even warmer.
 It’s a sunny, tropical climate that’ll wash the winter chills from your bones.
 That doesn’t mean it never rains here, but you can expect May to November, our cooler months, to range from 19° to 29°c.
 And from December and April, the temperatures register from 22° to 33°c.
 Find out more.

-GeographyFiji is a very hospitable land of blue-green lagoons, lush rainforests, pine forests, mountains and 1,666 kilometres (1000 miles) of white sand beaches spread over 300 islands scattered across 709,660 square kilometres (200,000 square miles) of ocean.
+GeographyFiji is a very hospitable land of blue-green lagoons, lush rainforests, pine forests, mountains and 1,666 kilometres (1000 miles) of white sand beaches spread over 330 islands scattered across 1,290,000 square kilometres of ocean.